jsmolka/blog/content/eggvance/progress-6.md

 I was happy to finally have something you could call relatively cycle-accurate.
 But it came at a cost.
 Prefetch emulation tanked performance, going from 635 fps in the Pokémon Emerald hometown down to mere 485 fps.
 I was shocked, but the issue turned out to be easier to fix than expected.
 The MSVC optimizer just didn't inline the prefetch code.

 That might not sound like a problem until you realize that we are on the hottest of paths out there.
 It gets called millions of times per second, so eliminating the function call overhead is very important.
 After force inlining it, I was back at 575 fps which is a good value.
-My goal is to finish the emulator at something around the 500 fps mark for demanding games (the ones that don't utilize the CPUs halt functionality, I am looking at you GameFreak devs).
+My goal is to finish the emulator at something around the 500 fps mark for demanding games.
+The ones that don't utilize the CPUs halt functionality.
+I am looking at you GameFreak devs.

 ### Sound?
 I love my writing efficiency.
 I began this progress report at the start of January, with all the previous topics lined out as bullet points.
 Then I continued working on my emulator, implemented the FIFO channels relatively quickly, and decided to merge them.
 And then the squares channels.
 And then the wave channel.
 And then the noise channel.
 And now I'm here with a well-working APU/DSP, but it never was supposed to be a part of this report.